 Hands.
 Better sex comes from touching.
 Cuddling and snuggling releases the “love hormone” known as oxytocin, which plays an important role in bonding and orgasms.
 Aim to touch your partner everywhere.
 Even slow down and experiment with massage oils and gels.
 You will literally feel your connection, and the entire sexual experience will be richer and enhanced.

 Feet.
 Finally, using your feet means getting on your feet and helping your partner before the subject of sex even comes up.
 Your partner can’t open their heart and body for great sex if they’re thinking about the lawn you didn’t mow, or the bill you didn’t pay.
 Be a partner to your partner.
 Run an errand, stop by the grocery store – let them know they’re not in this alone.
 It will increase their respect and appreciation for you.
 And this will translate into a better relationship both in and out of the bedroom.

 Everyone appreciates good sex, and your partner is no exception.
 If you’ve undergone health challenges, remember what makes sex good: Your connection, your intimacy, and the way you feel when you’re together.
 To learn more about how to please a woman in bed, browse our blogs.
-For more information about returning to amazing sex – even after prostate cancer – download our free ebook.
+For more information on how to return to amazing sex – even after prostate cancer – and how to have better sex no matter your age, download our free ebook.